MachineMakesNoise/wevent/readme.md

 functions from event listener (e.g. possible to do "once", "re-emitting" or similar more "complex" event listeners).
 * Small (<200 lines with comments), no runtime dependencies
+* Does not pollute either target or listener
+* Can be used to create isolated event listener system

 ## API